 - Freedom of the seas: - The United States supports the principle of freedom of the seas, meaning the rights, freedoms, and uses of the sea and airspace guaranteed to all nations in international law.
 The United States opposes claims that impinge on the rights, freedoms, and lawful uses of the sea that belong to all nations. - U.S. forces routinely conduct freedom of navigation (FON) assertions throughout the world.
-These operations are designed to be conducted in accordance with international law and demonstrate that the United States will fly, sail, and operate wherever international law allows, regardless of the location of excessive maritime claims and regardless of current events.43 - The United States, like most other countries, believes that coastal states under UNCLOS have the right to regulate economic activities in their EEZs, but do not have the right to regulate foreign military activities in their EEZs.
+These operations are designed to be conducted in accordance with international law and demonstrate that the United States will fly, sail, and operate wherever international law allows, regardless of the location of excessive maritime claims and regardless of current events.47 - The United States, like most other countries, believes that coastal states under UNCLOS have the right to regulate economic activities in their EEZs, but do not have the right to regulate foreign military activities in their EEZs.
 The United States will continue to operate its military ships in the EEZs of other countries consistent with this position.
-(For additional information regarding the U.S. position on the issue of operational rights of military ships in the EEZs of other countries, see Appendix G.) - U.S. military surveillance flights in international airspace above another country's EEZ are lawful under international law, and the United States plans to continue conducting these flights. - Maritime territorial disputes: - China's maritime claims in the SCS are unfounded, unlawful, and unreasonable, and are without legal, historic, or geographic merit.44 China's claims to offshore resources across most of the SCS are completely unlawful, as is its campaign of bullying to control them.
-China has no legal grounds to unilaterally impose its will on the region, and has offered no coherent legal basis for its nine-dashed line claim in the SCS since formally announcing it in 2009. - The U.S. position on China's maritime claims in the SCS is aligned with the July 12, 2016, award of the arbitral tribunal that was constituted under UNCLOS (a treaty to which China is a party) in the case that the Philippines
+(For additional information regarding the U.S. position on the issue of operational rights of military ships in the EEZs of other countries, see Appendix G.)

+43 The name of the command has since been changed to the U.S. Indo-Pacific Command (INDOPACOM).